dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

 ### Source `jira`

 This source function creates a list of resources to load data into the destination.
+This function returns an iterable of DltResource objects, which represent the data to be loaded into the destination.
+Y

 ```python
 @dlt.source